Welcome to the BCS Program Overview!

 Shopping

-• If you are interested in shopping every other week for the same service fee, please contact us at bcs@bcsi.org to learn more about being a 2X Shopper.
+- If you are interested in shopping every other week (same program dues amount, but you take double the limits), please contact us at bcs@bcsi.org to learn more about being a 2X Shopper.

-If you are occasionally unable to shop on your chosen day, you may shop on another open day that week.
-It is not necessary to call us, just sign up for a different day online.
-If at any time you want to change your regular shopping day, just let us know.
 If you miss a week because of vacation, illness, etc., you may complete a make-up shop.
-Make-up shops can either be done on a separate day, or you may include it with your regular shopping by asking for a make-up shop sign from the check-in volunteer allowing you to take twice the limits while shopping.
+Make-up shops are included with your regular shopping the first time you return to the warehouse.
+You will ask for a make-up shop sign from the check-in volunteer allowing you to take twice the limits while shopping.
 You cannot “save” a make-up shop; it must be completed the week of your return.
 Please include “make-up shop” in the comments of the signup and let the check-in desk volunteer know that you are doing a make-up shop.

 Children in the Shopping Area